Rory Scovel: Television and movies

 Scovel's breakthrough acting role was as Harvard in the TBS sitcom Ground Floor.
 He was a main character for both seasons of the show, which aired from 2013 to 2015.
 Following the cancellation of Ground Floor, Scovel joined the main cast of Those Who Can't, which began airing on TruTV in 2016, reprising his role as Principal Quinn from the 2013 Amazon film of the same name.
 He had various small acting and voice acting roles throughout the 2010s, including recurring roles on MTV's Zach Stone Is Gonna Be Famous, NBC's Undateable, and TBS' Wrecked.
 Scovel had a small role in Demetri Martin's indie comedy film Dean.
 He had a supporting role in the 2017 wide-release comedy The House.
 Notably, he starred as the main love interest in the 2018 Amy Schumer comedy film I Feel Pretty.

 Scovel was part of the writing staff for the second and fourth seasons of The Eric Andre Show, which aired in 2013 and 2016, respectively.
 He was featured in the show's "New Years Eve Spooktacular" as well as an episode in season two where he played the fictional Chef Rory Scovel.

 In November 2018, it was announced that Comedy Central had green-lit an eight-episode scripted television series produced, co-written, and starring Scovel, called Robbie.
 In a February 2020 interview, Scovel disclosed that the show had been produced and was looking for a distributor.
 On May 6, 2020, Comedy Central announced that Robbie would premiere later that week.
 The show premiered on May 7, 2020, at which time Comedy Central released the series in its entirety on its streaming platform and YouTube.
 Robbie is Comedy Central's first binge-release.
 Recently, Scovel played the lead in the Chris Blake quarantine comedy, Distancing Socially filmed remotely using the iPhone 11.
 The film was acquired and released by Cinedigm in October 2021.

 Podcasts

 Since 2018, Scovel has co-hosted The Pen Pals Podcast with fellow comedian Daniel Van Kirk.
 Scovel has appeared on several popular podcasts, including Conan O'Brien Needs a Friend with Conan O'Brien, Comedy Bang!
-Bang! with Scott Aukerman, Doug Loves Movies with Doug Benson, Sklarbro Country with The Sklar Brothers, The Nerdist Podcast with Chris Hardwick, You Made It Weird with Pete Holmes, Maximum Fun's Stop Podcasting Yourself, The Dead Authors Podcast with Paul F. Tompkins, The Dollop live at the 2016 Riot LA Comedy Festival with Dave Anthony and Gareth Reynolds, The Todd Glass Show, and WTF with Marc Maron, Mega, and Films to Be Buried With with Brett Golstein.
+Bang! with Scott Aukerman, Doug Loves Movies with Doug Benson, Sklarbro Country with The Sklar Brothers, The Nerdist Podcast with Chris Hardwick, You Made It Weird with Pete Holmes, Maximum Fun's Stop Podcasting Yourself, The Dead Authors Podcast with Paul F. Tompkins, The Dollop live at the 2016 Riot LA Comedy Festival with Dave Anthony and Gareth Reynolds, The Todd Glass Show, and WTF with Marc Maron, Mega, and Films to Be Buried With with Brett Goldstein.